 Notwithstanding, the wharf and warehouse have retained much of their original historic character and contribute very significantly to the atmosphere and character of this waterfront landscape.
 The immediate proximity of other structures of similar date and related function and the historic depth of the landscape within which these structures sit, contribute very considerable group value to the wharf and warehouse.

 His recommendations for restoring the building to uncover and retain the original features have been taken into account in the recent restoration undertaken by Menai Heritage, Menter Môn and partners.
-The historical character of the building will enhance the heritage experience as we develop the site into a fully fledged museum.
+The historical character of the building will enhance the heritage experience as we develop the site into a heritage centre and community hub.